Twelve common English words. That's all that stands between you and your crypto—or anyone else and your crypto.

 | Derivation | Seed generates master private key |

-Before these standards, managing crypto required technical expertise most people didn't have.
-BIP-32, BIP-39, and BIP-44 changed that.
+Before these standards existed, managing crypto required technical expertise most people didn't have.
 Now 12 words can control unlimited assets across unlimited blockchains.
+The complexity got abstracted away.